0xPolygonID/tutorials/mkdocs/docs/wallet/credential-wallet/APIs/fetch-and-save-claims.md

 # To Fetch and Save Claims: `fetchAndSaveClaims`

-An Integrator can fetch claims stored on an Issuer and then save them on the wallet.
+An Integrator can fetch claims stored on an Issuer and then save them in the Wallet.

 To fetch and save a list of claims from an Issuer, the `fetchAndSaveClaims()` function is called.